MERLCenter/MERL-Center-public/Contributing2.md

 ```
 git status
 ```
-Verify that you are NOT on the main branch anymore
+Verify that you are on your newly created branch from step 3 and NOT on the main branch

+#### 5. Make necessary changes to code in order to satisfy the requirements of the issue you are working on

-#### 5. Add files to staging area
+#### 6. Add the changes to staging area
 ```
 git add .
 ```
-#### 6. Commit changes to local repository
+#### 7. Commit the changes to your local repository
 ```
 git commit -m "short descriptive commit message"
 ```
-#### 7. Push changes to your forked repository
+#### 8. Push the changes to your forked repository using the `origin` remote
 ```
 git push --set-upstream origin <relevant-branch-name>
 ```
 Note: replace `<relevent-branch-name>` with the name of the branch you created in step 3

-#### 8. Navigate to your forked repository on GitHub and click the "Compare & pull request" button
+#### 9. Navigate to your forked repository on GitHub and click the "Compare & pull request" button

 <details><summary><b>see screenshot</b></summary>